The creation of a living environment second to

 Linked with this more regulated runoff and reduced sedimentation is also the quality of the water.
 With increased vegetation and sediment entrapment comes less fine material in the watercourse.
 The time frame is not immediate but increases exponentially with time.

 With revegetation, particularly to native scrublands, comes an increase in the natural biodiversity.
 This initially applies to the subterranean fauna but rapidly spreads to birdlife, which then speeds up the spread of native vegetation seeds.
-The successful Karori Project to the north exemplifies this.
+The successful Zealandia to the north exemplifies this.

 This contributes to the visual impact.
 The Porirua example of a native vegetative background providing a pleasing landscape is a classic.